microsoft/ApplicationInsights-Kubernetes/examples/ZeroUserCodeLightup/README.md

 ## Deploy the application in Kubernetes

 Now that the image is in the container registry, it is time to deploy it to Kubernetes.
-Create a Kubernets deployment file.
+Create a Kubernetes deployment file.
 Reference [deployment.yaml](./k8s/deployment.yaml) as an example.

 Some key lines: